Malaysia Unveiled: A Tapestry of Cultures, Jungles, and Coastlines - Your Ultimate Travel Itinerary Malaysia, a nation where ancient rainf...

 dairy?").

-between Peninsular Malaysia and Malaysian Borneo?
+is the difference between Peninsular Malaysia and Malaysian Borneo?

 Peninsular